U.S. News Rankings

 |SAT/ACT scores must be received by||March 31|

-The student-faculty ratio at Hope College is 12:1, and the school has 54.1 percent of its classes with fewer than 20 students.
-The most popular majors at Hope College include: Business Administration and Management, General; Psychology, General; Speech Communication and Rhetoric; Kinesiology and Exercise Science; and Chemistry, General.
+The student-faculty ratio at Hope College is 12:1, and the school has 56.3 percent of its classes with fewer than 20 students.
+The most popular majors at Hope College include: Psychology, General; Business Administration and Management, General; Speech Communication and Rhetoric; Biology/Biological Sciences, General; and Registered Nursing/Registered Nurse.
 The average freshman retention rate, an indicator of student satisfaction, is 88.5 percent.

 |Student gender distribution|